ollef/ollef.github.io/site/posts/speeding-up-sixty.md

   <|> var              -- x
 ```

-These alternatives are tried in order in the parser, which means that to reach
+These alternatives are tried in order, which means that to reach
-e.g. the `forall` case, the parser will have tried to parse the first token of
+e.g. the `forall` case, the parser will try to parse the first token of
 each of the four preceding alternatives.

-But note that the first character of
-each alternative rules out all other cases, save for (sometimes) the `var`
+But note that the first character of each alternative rules out all other
-case.
+cases, save for (sometimes) the `var` case.

-So the idea was to rewrite the parser like this:
+So the idea here is to rewrite the parser like this:

 ```haskell
 term :: Parser Term